ranaaditya/ranaaditya/README.md

 Life in a Nutshell:
 -  Exploring **What's Next !**
--  Co-Founded a startup | raised funds | scaled to a level.
+-  Co-Founded a startup | raised funds | scaled
 -  Worked as Software Engineer at Cisco Cloud where I work on iosXR (router OS), cloud native protocols - cnBNG, BGP, etc enabling data centers up and running 24x7.
 -  Worked as SWE Intern at Cisco Systems with Mobility Engineering Team.
 - 🔭 Maintained [Processing's android-mode](https://github.com/processing/processing-android) for couple of years.